Vienna

 Sofia Vaca Narvaja, Evani Dalal, Minyuan Dong, Yuxin Ni, Ian Gonsher, United States

-Drawing for Social Re-connectivity: Digital Environments for Patients with Partial to Complete Locked-In Syndrome
+Towards the Requirements of VR Drawing for Patients with Partial to Complete Locked-In Syndrome

 DAY 2